Editorial Guidelines

 Our Commitment to Accuracy

-Calorique is built on one core principle: every number we show must be backed by peer-reviewed science.
+Calorique is built on one core principle: every number we show must be traceable to a credible source.
 Health and fitness misinformation can lead to real harm — crash diets, overtraining, or misguided nutritional choices.
 We take this responsibility seriously.
-Every formula, coefficient, and reference value used in our 17 calculators has been verified against published medical and sports science research.
+Every formula, coefficient, MET value, nutrition value, and reference assumption used across our 24 calculators, food database, activity pages, and articles is reviewed against published medical, nutrition, public-health, or sports-science references.

 Unlike many health websites that present unverified claims or proprietary formulas, Calorique uses only established, peer-reviewed equations.
 When multiple valid formulas exist (such as Mifflin-St Jeor vs. Harris-Benedict for BMR estimation), we implement all of them and clearly explain the differences, letting users make informed decisions.